kodecocodes/i9t/custom-segues/custom-segues.markdown

 The app is very simple, but the animated transitions that you will create will raise your app from lackluster to rock-star!

-And to get you hooked there may be fish jokes before you fin-ish :].
+And to get you hooked there may be some subtle fish jokes before you fin-ish :].

 ## What are Segues?